Fed unleashes another big rate hike in bid to curb inflation - NewsBreak

 Fed unleashes another big rate hike in bid to curb inflation

-WASHINGTON (AP) — The Federal Reserve on Wednesday raised its benchmark interest rate by a significant three-quarters of a point for a second straight time in its most aggressive drive in three decades to stop high inflation.
+The Federal Reserve on Wednesday raised its benchmark interest rate by a hefty three-quarters of a point for a second straight time in its most aggressive drive in three decades to tame high inflation.

-The Fed’s move will increase its key rate, which affects many consumer and business loans, to a range of 2.25% to 2.5%, its highest level since 2018.
+The Fed’s move will raise its key rate, which affects many consumer and business loans, to a range of 2.25% to 2.5%, its highest level since 2018.

-The central bank’s decision follows a jump in inflation to 9.1%, the fastest annual rate in 41 years, and reflects its assertive efforts to slow price gains across the economy.
-By raising borrowing rates, the Fed makes it more expensive to take out a mortgage or an auto or business loan.
+The central bank’s decision follows a jump in inflation to 9.1%, the fastest annual rate in 41 years, and reflects its strenuous efforts to slow price gains across the economy.
+By raising borrowing rates, the Fed makes it costlier to take out a mortgage or an auto or business loan.
 Consumers and businesses then presumably borrow and spend less, cooling the economy and slowing inflation.

-The Fed is tightening credit even while the economy has begun to weaken, thereby strengthening the risk that its rate hikes will cause a recession later this year or next.
+The Fed is tightening credit even while the economy has begun to slow, thereby heightening the risk that its rate hikes will cause a recession later this year or next.
+The surge in inflation and fear of a recession have eroded consumer confidence and stirred public anxiety about the economy, which is sending frustratingly mixed signals.

-“I do not think the U.S. is currently in a recession,” Chair Jerome Powell said Wednesday at a news conference in which he suggested that the Fed’s rate hikes have already had some success in slowing the economy and possibly easing inflationary pressures.

-That message, with its implication that the Fed may not have to raise rates so aggressively in the coming months, helped ignite a powerful rally on Wall Street.
-The Dow Jones industrial average closed up 436 points.

-Still, the surge in inflation and fear of a recession have hurt consumer confidence and stirred public anxiety about the economy, which is sending frustratingly mixed reviews.
+With the November midterm elections nearing, Americans’ discontent has diminished President Joe Biden’s public approval ratings and increased the likelihood that the Democrats will lose control of the House and Senate.

-The Fed’s moves to sharply tighten credit have shaken up the housing market, which is especially sensitive to interest rate changes.
-The average rate on a 30-year fixed mortgage has roughly doubled in the past year, to 5.5%, and home sales have fallen.
+The Fed’s moves to sharply tighten credit have torpedoed the housing market, which is especially sensitive to interest rate changes.
+The average rate on a 30-year fixed mortgage has roughly doubled in the past year, to 5.5%, and home sales have tumbled.

+At the same time, consumers are showing signs of cutting spending in the face of high prices.
+And business surveys suggest that sales are slowing.

 On Thursday, when the government estimates the gross domestic product for the April-June period, some economists think it may show that the economy shrank for a second straight quarter.
 That would meet one longstanding assumption for when a recession has begun.